Islamic Salvation Front: 1990 local elections victory

+FIS Tract distributed during the 1990 local elections encouraging voters to vote for the "Islamic Solution".

 The FIS made "spectacular" progress in the first year of its existence.
 The first edition of its weekly publication, Al Munqidh, was distributed to 200,000.
 The FIS-inspired doctors, nurses and rescue teams showed "devotion and effectiveness" helping victims of an earthquake in Tipaza Province.
 It organized marches and rallies and "applied steady pressure on the state" to force a promise of early elections.

 In the first free elections since independence on 12 June 1990, they swept the local elections with 54% of votes cast, almost double that of the FLN and far more than any of the other parties.
 The FIS took 46% of town assemblies and 55% of wilaya assemblies.
 Its supporters were especially concentrated in urban areas: it secured 93% of towns/cities of over 50,000.
 This was the "high point" of FIS influence.
 Its rapid rise alarmed the government, which moved to curtail the powers of local government.

 Once in power in local governments, its administration and its Islamic charity was praised by many as just, equitable, orderly and virtuous, in contrast to its corrupt, wasteful, arbitrary and inefficient FLN predecessors.

 The victory in local elections was the "high point" of FIS influence, which benefited from widespread disillusionment with the Algerian ruling party.
 As time went on non-core supporters began to become disenchanted.
 The secular, educated, salaried urban middle class began to be concerned over the anti-French language policy.

 The Gulf War energized the party, but brought fissures.
 The FIS had condemned Saddam Hussein's invasion of Kuwait, but once it was apparent that Western intervention was inevitable, public opinion shifted and there were massive demonstrations, blood donation drives.
 When Benhadj delivered a speech in front of the Ministry of Defense building demanding a corp be sent to fight in Iraq's favor, the military took it as a "direct affront" and challenge to the discipline in the armed forces.
 (Benhadj later appealed unsuccessfully to the armed forces rank and file for a general mutiny.)
 Furthermore, his co-leader Madani had received much aid from Iraq's direct enemies, Saudi Arabia and other oil monarchies, supported them and was unhappy about having to defer to Benhadj and the pro-Sadam position.